TypeRocket/docs/v5/custom-resources.md

 ---

+!!

 ## Getting Started

-!!
-*Note: All your custom resources need to have unique names and cannot share a name with a post type or taxonomy.
-If you break this rule, you might encounter issues.*
+! **Note**: All your custom resources need to have unique names and cannot share a name with a post type or taxonomy.
+If you break this rule, you might encounter issues.

 Custom resources are the way you access and manage custom database tables.